-I am such a fan of this gluten-free peanut butter bread recipe because, hello, chocolate chips, peanut butter, and carbs?!
+I am such a fan of this gluten-free peanut butter loaf because, hello, chocolate chips and peanut butter all wrapped up in fluffy slices of goodness?!
 How can this not be right up your alley?!

-If peanut butter recipes like easy peanut butter sheet cake or buckeye turtle brownies grab your attention, then we obviously speak the same love language.
+If gluten-free peanut butter recipes like easy peanut butter sheet cake with creamy chocolate frosting or this luscious chocolate peanut butter Oreo pie grab your attention, then we obviously speak the same love language.

-My love affair with gluten-free peanut butter chocolate chip bread doesn’t stop there, though.
-Like all the recipes shared in my gluten-free cookbook and on the site, the ingredients are affordable and probably right in your kitchen!
+My love affair with a easy peanut butter and chocolate chip quick bread doesn’t stop there, though.
+Like all the recipes shared in my cookbook and on the site, the ingredients are affordable and probably right in your kitchen!

-To adapt this gluten-free recipe for peanut butter I used softened butter to add flavor, but found it left the crumb a little dry.
+To adapt this recipe to a gluten-free version that doesn’t turn out dense or gummy, I used softened butter, but still found it left the crumb a little dry.
 Adding a couple tablespoons oil with the butter helped keep a moist texture.

 (Below shows step-by-step photos and modified instructions.
 For the complete recipe, along with ingredient amounts, scroll down to the recipe card.)

-This recipe makes the perfect breakfast treat (okay, maybe not the most healthy, but seriously delicious) or snack.
+This recipe makes the perfect breakfast treat or snack.
 Feel free to play with the flavors to make it your own!

 - Substitute butterscotch or peanut butter chips for the chocolate chips.
 Be sure to read labels to ensure they are gluten-free.
 Some brands contain malt.